Written in V — MIT Licensed

 Tab Completion

-File and directory completion out of the box.
+File and directory completion out of the box, including paths after a trailing / in subdirectories.
 Plugins can register custom completions for commands, flags, and any domain-specific vocabulary.

 🔌